Romney blasts ‘undemocratic’ Trump for pressuring Republicans to overturn election

 A longtime critic and target of the president who was the only Republican senator to vote to convict Trump during his impeachment trial, Romney also has a personal tie to Michigan, where his father, George, was governor from 1963 to 1969.

-Neither the White House nor the Trump campaign immediately responded to a request for comment on Romney’s comments.
+Neither the White House nor the Trump campaign immediately responded to a request for comment on Romney’s remarks.

 In a statement Thursday, Sasse warned how “wild” news conferences like Thursday’s “erode public trust” before criticizing Trump’s personal lawyer, Rudolph W. Giuliani, for trying to “pressure electors to ignore their certification obligations” in Michigan.